joergschwarzwaelder/hhc2023/Objective-22/README.md

 As the "satellite_query" is the only one we have write access to, we need to focus on this.
 Checking the contained data of shows a serialized Java object in column "object" and a Java source code in column "result".

+Using [SerializationDumper](https://github.com/NickstaDB/SerializationDumper) we can analyse the serialized object:

 **Achievement: Ipsum**